 Pets Best impressed us with its low premiums and flat-rate pricing for some of its services, based on our methodology.
 Not having to worry about your pet being dropped or being forced into an accident-only policy when it’s older shows the company’s commitment to pet owners and compassionate care.

-Pets Best is also budget-friendly with deductibles as low as $50.
-We would like to have seen more options for annual limits besides $5,000 and unlimited, however, especially if it lowers prices even more.
+Pets Best also is budget-friendly with deductibles as low as $50.
+We would have liked to have seen more annual-limits options than $5,000 or unlimited—especially if it lowers prices even more.

 All of these shortcomings are pretty minor, however.
 Shop around if you like, but you’ll be hard-pressed to find more budget-friendly, hassle-free, and comprehensive pet insurance for your pet than Pets Best.